e271828e/Flight.jl/docs/notes/design/framework_spec.md

 [tier](#g-tier) and quietly reintroduced at runtime.
 One `isfinite` pass over a flat [buffer](#g-buffer) is cheap enough that placement, not cost, decides.

-*Scope: `ẋ` does not participate.* A nonfinite derivative contaminates its own state block's step result within that very step, so the `x` check at the next boundary is the same detection with identical component attribution — the `ẋ` sweep would report nothing new, one boundary earlier.
+*Scope: `ẋ` does not participate* (row 157).
+A nonfinite derivative contaminates its own state block's step result within that very step, so the `x` check at the next boundary is the same detection with identical component attribution.
 And `ẋ` buffers are integrator scratch: written per stage, meaningful only inside a step, and not boundary-consistent in the sense the check is stated over.

 **Domain separation.** [Device](#g-device)-side user code — loop bodies and mappings run on the device task ([§9.4][s9-4], [§9.6][s9-6]) — fails in the device's own domain, and in